philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 The above class defines both public and protected methods and uses the passed key function to store data on the instance.

 To subclass `Citizen`, simply call its `subclass` method.
-As you'll see, two of the methods in this subclass (`init` and `allowedToVote`) are overriden, yet they're still able to invoke their super methods.
-The `vote` method is simply inherited as you'd expect from a subclass.
+As you'll see, two of the methods in this subclass (`init` and `allowedToVote`) are overriden and call super, and the `vote` method is simply inherited as you'd expect from a subclass.

 ```javascript
 var Criminal = Citizen.subclass(function(prototype, _, _protected) {